Byron/gitoxide/cargo-smart-release/README.md

 * When determining if something changed in top-level crates, only the `src/` directory is used, unless there is only a single crate in the workspace.
 This value is hard-coded.
 * For change tracking, it will only obtain manifest values once to know where a crate lives, and expects it to not be moved.
+* If list items populated by commit messages contain items themselves, round-tripping will fail.
+Ideally there was a way to parse an item on the same level only.

 ## Acknowledgements